 MFA in Applied Craft + Design

-Connecting design thinking to design doing, Pacific Northwest College of Art has partnered with Oregon College of Art and Craft to create a unique MFA Program grounded in hands-on making, entrepreneurial strategies, and social and environmental engagement.
+Connecting design thinking to design doing, the MFA in Applied Craft + Design program is grounded in hands-on making, entrepreneurial strategies, and social and environmental engagement.

 With a curriculum focused on the development of a strong artistic voice, the realization of work for a specific community or client, and entrepreneurism that connects making a living with making a difference, the MFA in Applied Craft and Design is the only graduate program of its kind.